 Dunmore comprises a short access road leading from the A905, flanked by houses standing in their own gardens.
 This leads to a large open rectangular green.
 Cottages line three sides of this, leaving most of the fourth side open to views over the River Forth.
 Part of the fourth side is also occupied by the wooden clubhouse of the Dunmore Bowling Club, whose well manicured bowling greens occupy the half of the village green closest to the river.

-The focus of the other half of the green is a columned and slate-roofed pavilion housing a drinking fountain (see header image) which provides a focal point for the whole village.
+The centrepiece of the other half of the green is a columned and slate-roofed pavilion housing a drinking fountain (see header image) which provides a focal point for the whole village.
 Elsewhere, the last cottage on the south side of the village was originally the smithy: its identity made clear by a front door shaped as a horseshoe.

-Dunmore's river frontage looks partly across the River Forth itself to the Ochils beyond, and partly onto a small inlet which bites into this shore of the river.
+Dunmore's river frontage looks partly across the River Forth to the Ochils beyond, and partly onto a small inlet which bites into this shore of the river.
 Here you find a stone pier once obviously used to moor boats, while the far side of the inlet is the location of more houses, these complete with a semi-island feel.

 Visitor InformationView Location on Map